 The main author of FreeType was David Turner, who created the library in 1996 to render TrueType fonts, including an interpreter for handling TrueType bytecode.
 It was originally written in the Pascal programming language.
 In 1997, Robert Wilhelm ported it to C, and Werner Lemberg joined the team.
 Originally, the C and Pascal versions were developed in parallel, however, development of the Pascal version stopped in 2000.

-Using FreeType 1, as this original version is called today, some programs were written which then had some impact, for example FreeType/2, a better TrueType font driver for the OS/2 operating system, or ttf2pk, a converter from TrueType fonts to TeX's PK bitmap format (this program is still part of TeXLive).
+Using FreeType 1, as this original version is called today, some programs were written which then had some impact, for example FreeType/2, a better TrueType font driver for the OS/2 operating system, or ttf2pk, a converter from TrueType fonts to TeX's PK bitmap format (this program, while updated to use FreeType 2, is still part of TeXLive).

 Robert Wilhelm stopped working on FreeType in 2000.

 For historical reasons you can find here links to the documentation of FreeType 1.
 Note that those pages are no longer maintained.